sbissantz/rarp/git.md

 As part of good practice we'll use GitHub with SSH.
 If you haven't set up SSH already, read the instructions in `ssh.md` and joint afterwards.
 Alright, Let's start rollin'!
-We begin the journey transfering your public key to your GitHub profile.
+We begin the journey transferring your public key to your GitHub profile.
 If you remember the `ssh.md` story, its now time to exchange phone numbers.
 Thus, navigate to the GitHub website, click on your picture, select 'settings' and choose 'SSH and GPG keys'.
 Click 'new SSH key' and paste